bcribeiro91/personal-website/content/progress/preprint_landscape-reg-2023/index.md

 #   url: http://example.org
 projects:
 - internal-project
-publication: "The Landscape of Regulatory Tools to foster Innovation and Technology in the Electricity Sector"
+publication: "How to foster innovation in smart grid technologies?
+Evidence from Italy and the United Kingdom"
 publication_short: ""
 publication_types:
 - "3"